ibartomeus/Ntw_fns/README.md

 ### Simulated Networks

 Description: I tried to create biologically meaninful random networks, but I end up not using them.
 Sim_ ntw.R does it in a quite elaborated way.
 I also run some hierarchichal models on them.
-Sim_ntw2.R has simplier alternatives and try reproduce Bluthegen et al. 2008 approrech, but I didn't quite succed (or invest much time).
+Sim_ntw2.R has simplier alternatives and try to reproduce Bluthegen et al. 2008 approach, but I didn't quite succeed (or invest much time).